The Word That Changed How I See Belonging

-I joined an online event about Kigali and African traditions.
-I showed up out of curiosity — and with the hope of bringing more living culture into the books I’m writing.
+I recently joined an online event about Kigali and African traditions — mostly out of curiosity, but also with the hope of bringing more living culture into the books I’m writing.

 What I didn’t expect was to walk away with a word that hasn’t left me since.